kaeraali-flutterint/ioffice/README.md

 ### Auth

+If you do not use SSO then you just need to add your username and password to ioffice.yaml, otherwise read on.

 IOffice API currently can only handle simple auth.
-However the frontend can actually use an SSO provider.
+However, the frontend can actually use an SSO provider.
 If you have a non-SSO account then change `username` and `password` to your username and password.
 Otherwise you will need to manually login via the UI to your SSO provider and pass the authentication.
 Once this has been done, inspect your cookies for `ACTID` - set this as your `session`.
 This will